coderasha/Rust-Programming-Practice/README.md

   ** Impl Keyword**
    Used to add methods to a stuct to make it more useful.
-**Implementin Traits in Rust** trait is just like interface.
+**Implementin Traits in Rust** trait is just like interface. trait is basically what an object or a class or an object can do.